-Openers, Conversation Starters, Casual Introductions for Girls on Bumble
+Openers, Bios, First Messages, Conversation Starters, Casual Introductions, Questions for Girls on Bumble

 Bumble (along with Coffee Meets Bagel and Hinge) is one of the most recommended apps I suggest for clients to use.
 It’s a widely popular among guys and girls in the 25-45 year old range and effective for ages north of that in larger cities like NYC, San Francisco, Los Angeles, Chicago and Boston.